 We've adopted a collaborative and iterative approach in developing the new standards challenge process in partnership with the Railway Industry Association (RIA) and a number of key suppliers and stakeholders.

-Following the launch of the process, we are progressively introducing a series of incentives to encourage challenges.
+Following the launch of the process, we have introduced a series of incentives to encourage challenges.
 These include:

 - Providing our corporate recognition of successful applications through jointly authored and promoted case studies

-- Introducing a future category for standards challenge and innovation in industry awards
+- Including a category for innovation and standards challenge and innovation in industry awards

 - Seeking suppliers to identify potential standards that could be challenged within tender returns